What are you looking for?

 Approval

-If your CAQ is approved, you will receive an electronic confirmation in your online file.
-You can then apply for a study permit.
-Since March 15, 2023, the MIFI no longer issues printed copies of the CAQ.
-When your CAQ is approved, an Attestation of issuance of your CAQ for studies will be deposited in your online file.
-Carefully read this letter, and if you find any errors, contact the MIFI directly.
+If your CAQ is approved, you will receive an attestation of issuance of your CAQ in your online file.
+You can then use this attestation to apply for your study permit.
+Since March 15th, 2023, the MIFI no longer issues an original paper version of the CAQ.
+Carefully read this letter, and if you find any mistakes, contact the MIFI directly.

 Procedure

-2. Pay the processing fees ($150).
+2. Pay the processing fees ($150) as well as the biometrics fees ($85).

 *The online application is mandatory, with exceptions.
 You can only apply on paper if you have a disability that prevents you from applying online or if you hold an identity document or travel document issued to non-national residents, refugees or stateless persons.